Building Transparency and Trust in AI: How Grass’s Data Rollup Will Revolutionize Data Provenance

 The ZK Processor

 We’ve already gone into a bit of detail about why the ZK processor matters.
-By enabling us to create proofs of the metadata that documents the origin of Grass datasets, it creates a mechanism for builders and users to verify that AI models were actually trained correctly.
-This is a huge deal in itself.
+By enabling us to create proofs of the metadata that documents the origin of Grass datasets, it establishes a mechanism for builders and users to verify that AI models were actually trained correctly, which is a huge deal in itself.

 There is, however, one piece we didn’t mention earlier.